alecmestroni/cypress-xray-junit-reporter/README.md

 </testsuites>
 ```

-As you can see the property has beenn added and now could be readed correctly by XRAY.
+As you can see the property has been added and now could be read correctly by XRAY.

 ```xml
 <properties>